teodortalov/citrix/README.md

 Error handling should be available everywhere, so you should always be able to call `hasErrors()` and check for errors.

+Contributions - Fork, Fork, Fork
+--

+If you would like to help maintain this project and/or if you have any questions or comments about the library's design or implementation I'd love to hear from you.

   [1]: https://developer.citrixonline.com/user/register
   [2]: http://GoToWebinar.com